smikodanic/regoch-web-skel/README.md

 # regoch-web-skel
 > The skeleton for a new [Regoch Web](https://github.com/smikodanic/regoch-web) Application.
 This is the easiest way to create a new app.

-The code contains basic folder structure and all need files to start the new app.
+The code contains basic folder structure and all needed files to start the new app.

 Also it has two controllers and two pages as an examples.